wenwei202/terngrad/README.md

 **Note that there is name abuse because of history reasons.
 All "bingrad/binary gradient/binarizing" in code comments, help info and filenames essentially refers to "terngrad/ternary gradient/ternarizing".
 Will update them, but the code is correct and is exactly for terngrad**

 *The code is for algorithm evaluation only, i.e., -1,0,1 are still represented in floating precision.
 Hacking TensorFlow to support encoder/decoder of ternary gradients is burdensome.
 We may switch to Caffe2 for real implementation.*

+For the code of [NIPS 2016](http://papers.nips.cc/paper/6504-learning-structured-sparsity-in-deep-neural-networks.pdf) and [ICCV 2017](https://arxiv.org/abs/1703.09746) to accelerate the inference of DNNs, please go to [here](https://github.com/wenwei202/caffe).

 # Dependencies
 Tested stable dependencies: